kfruchtman/Data_Science/ReadMe.txt

 In the folder  2 LLM Based AI apps:

 1.
 Ask_CSV_App.py - an app to ask your csv questions.
-It is mainly using a lanchgain data-frame agent.
+The main methods are from  lanchgain utilizing a  data-frame agent.
-The app is running a main loop of question-answer method.
+The app is running in a  main loop of question-answer method.
-I was able to add  memory buffer for the agent for chat history but sometimes he is giving funny answers.
+The agent has a  memory buffer for  chat history but sometimes he is giving funny answers.
-The CSV app is working nice but has some issues that  I didn't have the time to overcome.
+The CSV app is working ok but has some issues and needs fine tuning.
-E.g - The agent is always running from the first question making the app work much slower and tokens limitations  from openAi.
+E.g - On each question the agent is starting from the beginning causing app work much slower and also there are tokens limitations  from openAi which needs to be addressed.
 The  frontend of this app is Streamlit.

 Run in the terminal : streamlit run Ask_CSV_App.py

 2.
-Rag_App.py - using Langchain and OpenAi to create a  Retreival Augmented Generation application and  bring user specific data sources into the AI world.
+Rag_App.py - using Langchain and OpenAi to create a  "Retrieval Augmented Generation"  application and  bring user specific data sources into the AI world.
 The app is running  in 5 main phases:

 1.Load Directory of your choice
 2.Split Documents into chunks
 3.Load chunks embedded to VectorDb
-4.Query VectorDb for similarity
+4.Query VectorDb for similarity on embedded data
-5.Ask AI llm model for final answer  using prompts
+5.Ask AI llm model for final answer using prompts via langchain

 in this scenario I inserted to the chroma db the TXT directory  that contains  4 .txt files: 2 .txt of  Obama speaches ,1 txt from a book named "breath",1 txt of US vice president speach at corona time.